-If you would like to support Jikani via donation, sponsorship of one of our projects or second hand goods – please contact us.
+If you would like to support Jikani via donation or sponsorship of one of our projects then please contact us.

-The aim of this project is to offer Dependable Strengths workshops using the local facilitators that were trained last year.
-These workshops focus on training people to feel more in control to influence their futures and better prepare them for finding employment by discovering their strengths and skills.
-This project totally in-lines itself to Jikani’s mandate of community building, social cohesion, skills development and alleviating the high levels of unemployment.
+Given by the local facilitators that trained last year, these workshops focus on training people to be more in control of their futures and better prepare them for finding employment, through discovering their strengths and skills.
+This project strongly aligns itself to Jikani’s mandate of community building, social cohesion, skills development and alleviating the high levels of unemployment.

-The average cost of the Dependable strengths workshops is R300 – R900 per participant (depending on the course that is being run) funding money would be spent on venue hire, meals, facilitators wages, printed materials and stationery.
+The average cost of the Dependable strengths workshops is R300 – R900 per participant, depending on the course being run.

-At present the shop, training rooms and office all operate from 1 building.
-This provides only limited space for training and limits the potential for the IT project and other skills development projects to grow.
+At present our Second Time Around charity shop, training rooms and office all operate from 1 building.
+This means a crowded space for training and limits the potential for the IT project and other skills development projects to grow.

 Through research and requests there is a high demand for sewing and alteration services.
 The purchase of four basic sewing machines would provide income to people that already have the knowledge to use them by being able to offer sewing and mending services.
 The existing sewers would then be able to ‘pay it forward’ by sharing their knowledge and teaching other interested people in how to use the machines.
 This will provide people with an instant ‘cottage industry’ opportunity, making branded bags and material products to sell in the Second Time around shop.

-If you would be interested in being involved or sponsoring one of our community projects please contact us.
+A little can go a long way to making a difference in someone’s life.
+If you would be interested in being involved or sponsoring one of our projects above then please contact us.